oliver-batchelor/reflex-gloss-scene/README.md

 A scenegraph library using gloss and gloss-reflex, with support for picking, continuous time animations and monad based switching.
-An example of a framework created using the reflex-transformers package.
+An example of a framework created using the reflex-transformers package